HoltechHard/IBM_MLwithSpark/README.md

 # IBM_MLwithSpark
-Scalable Machine Learning on Big Data using Apache Spark
+IBM Scalable Machine Learning on Big Data using Apache Spark Learning in IBM course offered by Coursera Plus